Photo: POC snow goggles (Photo provided by Fullmarks)

 JMGA Ski and Snowboard Guide Stage II

-, Mountaineering Guide Stage II
+, Mountain Guide Stage II

 "Except at high altitudes during snowy seasons, this photochromic lens is all you need and you won't need a spare lens." - Kazuya Furuse